dof-studio/Statisticality/README.md

-Is going to be initially released on Later of September, 2023.
+Is going to be initially released in Later of September, 2023.

 # 01. Introduction